-0342 - Resource Mathematics I (3-1) 32.0104.52 19
+0342 - Foundations of Math I (3-0) 32.0104.51 19

-This course is an academic resource for students enrolled in the STAT path or college literacy path.
+This course is an academic resource for students enrolled in the STAT path or quantitative literacy path.
 Its purpose is to help the student prepare to meet the requirements of the Texas Success Initiative, and to help the student gain the skills necessary to be successful in mathematics classes at the college level.
 Students are placed in it based on holistic placement procedures of both quantitative and qualitative data, including, but not limited to: TSI scores, high school GPA, prior coursework, motivation, and TSI diagnostic profiles.
 Students in this course are advised to enroll concurrently in MATH 1332 or 1342.
 This course is non-transferable college credit and may not be counted or used as hours towards graduation.
 Course content includes: reviewing of factoring and special structures; functions and equations as followings; rational, radical, root, and quadratics; systems of linear equations and inequalities in two and three variables; and non-linear inequalities.
 Credit 3 semester hours.

-0314 - Resource Mathematics II (3-0) 32.0104.51 19
+0314 - Intermediate Algebra (3-1) 32.0104.52 19